NOOB-3301/PostgreSQL/README.md

 # The server is hosted on render not on vercel , please use this link [Render link](https://postgresql-mmqh.onrender.com/)

-I have added basic authentication system in flask and postgresql .
+I have added basic authentication and blog operations like adding, editing system in flask and postgresql .
 I hosted them on render and make them production ready

 # Approach: